mdoege/Py1620/README.md

 #### Output as PNG images

-With block_decode_image.py, the output can also be converted to an image of a punch card (needs PIL):
+With block_decode_image.py, the output can also be converted to an image of a punch card (needs [Pillow](https://pillow.readthedocs.io)):

 ```
 python3 block_decode_image.py output1.txt block_card1.png